 A new year presents new challenges and new opportunities.
 That’s true in all areas of business, but it’s particularly accurate in the rapidly evolving landscape of digital marketing.
-Have you considered updating your LinkedIn company page to better generate leads in 2022?
-Keep reading for eight tactics to optimize your law firm’s profile and content to increase professional networking and lead capabilities.
+Have you considered updating your law firm’s LinkedIn company page to better generate leads in 2023?
+Keep reading for twenty tactics to optimize your law firm’s LinkedIn company page and content to increase professional networking and lead capabilities.

-1. Optimize Your LinkedIn Company Page for Optional Dark Mode
+1. Optimize Your Law Firm’s LinkedIn Company Page for Optional Dark Mode

 Several other channels have already announced a dark mode option, and LinkedIn has followed suit.
 It’s particularly important to ensure that your logo and images display properly.
 You should preview and update all of your images for both modes, even if LinkedIn’s dark mode rollout hasn’t reached you yet.
 Try to: